lincolnnguyen18/tiletogether-service/README.md

 * Save and exit
 * An editor will open for each of the commits you want to edit, edit and save for each commit

-Once you are ready to have your code reviewed, if you have more than one commit in your feature branch, squash all the commits on your feature branch into one commit by running
+Once you are ready to have your code reviewed, run
 * `git fetch` to get the latest commits from the remote
+* `git checkout <feature-branch-name>` to make sure you are on the latest commit of your feature branch
+* `git status` to make sure you have no uncommitted changes
 * `git rebase -i main` while being checked out on your feature branch
-* Change `pick` to `squash` or `s` for all commits but the first one
+* Change `pick` to `squash` or `s` for all commits but the first one (if you have multiple commits)
 * Save and exit
 * Resolve any merge conflicts
 * View merge conflicts with `git status`, they are in the form of `both modified: <file>` under `Unmerged paths`